kevinsuedmersen/neural_networks_from_scratch/README.md

 $$
 a_i^L = \hat{y}_i
 $$
-where $L$ represents the final layer of the network and $\hat{y}_i$ the probability that we go to sports.
+where $L$ represents the final layer of the network and $\hat{y}_i$ the *probability* that we go to sports.
 In this network, there is no benefit for adding the neuron index $i$, but we still left it there to show that the output layer might consists of an arbitrary number of neurons, e.g. one for each category in our classification task.
 Also, since $\hat{y}$ is a probability, we know that the activation function of the output layer must return values between $0$ and $1$.

-Equation (3) and (4) are the fundamental equations of the forward propagation mechanism, because we can aply (3) and (4) recursively all the way to layer $L$.
+To convert the predicted probability that we will go to sports into an actual decision, we will apply a threshold as follows
+$$
+\text{prediction}_i =
+\begin{cases}
+1, & \hat{y}_i > \text{threshold} \\
+0, & \hat{y}_i \leq \text{threshold}
+\end{cases},
+$$
+where $1$ means that we will go to sports and $0$ that we won't go to sports.
+The threshold may be chosen manually, but usually (CITATION), it is 0.5.
+If you decide to increase the threshold, your model is likely to achieve a higher precision at the expense of recall and if you decide to decrease the threshold, your model is likely to achieve a higher recall at the expense of precision.
+Precision is the ratio of true positives divided by the sum of true positives and false positives while recall is the ratio of true positives divided by the sum of true positives and false negatives.

 ## Forward Propagation in Matrix Form for a Single Training Example

-Now, we want to introduce a matrix-based approach for forward propagating the input data to the output data, because first, it will make the notation easier and second, it will make your code run faster when you actually need to implement it in Python.
+Now, we want to introduce a matrix-based approach for forward propagating the input data to the output layer, because first, it will make the notation easier and second, it will make your code run faster when you actually need to implement it in Python.
 So first, we will rewrite equation (3) as
 $$
-\bf{z}^l = \bf{W}^l \bf{a}^{l-1} + \bf{b}^l
+\textbf{z}^l = \textbf{W}^l \textbf{a}^{l-1} + \textbf{b}^l
 $$
  or written out explicitly with all components
 $$